-The Small Business Phase II Technical and Business Assistance (TABA) Consulting Services program provides select NIH Phase II small business awardees with consulting services worth up to $50,000 from independent vendors.
-Program participants must propose one reasonably defined emergent need to address from the following four areas.
+The Small Business Phase II Technical and Business Assistance (TABA) Consulting Services program provides select NIH Phase II small business awardees with one of the consulting services in the areas below worth up to $50,000 from independent vendors.

-Companies with an active Phase II award (within two years of the date of TABA Consulting Service request) that neither received TABA Funding in the original Phase II/Phase IIB award nor received TABA Funding as an Administrative Supplement to the original Phase II/Phase IIB award are eligible to request one TABA Consulting Service.
+- TABA Funding was NOT awarded in either the original Phase II/Phase IIB award or as an Administrative Supplement to the original Phase II/Phase IIB award

 How It Works